CP1401/Practicals/checkpoints/checkpoint_02.md

     Hi Martin from New Zealand!
     ```
     So, if you need to use the same function for getting two different things and you want the user to know what you're asking, then you might need a function that can be customised... which is one thing we use _parameters_ for.

-    Note also, that a program that uses a function means we need a main function as well.

-    A good general principle is that you should never write programs that use only one function.
-    If you're using a function like this, then you also want a main.
-    If you only have main, then you don't really need it (but there's nothing wrong with a program that's entirely in a main).

 ## Lists